-NATURAL DISASTER ERP Initial Response Steps
+NATURAL DISASTER ERP

+Initial Response Steps

-(Landslides, avalanches, sudden severe windstorms, rapidly spreading forest fires, etc.)
+(Landslides, avalanches, sudden severe windstorms, rapidly spreading forest fires etc.)

-- 1. Evaluate Notify supervisor notify the rest of the crew.
-Shut down all operations - 2.
+- 1. Evaluate Notify supervisor- notify the rest of the crew.
+Shut down all operations. - 2.
 Notify crew to gather at the pre-arranged muster point - 3.
 Account for all workers present at the site - 4.
 Leave machines in a safe location if possible - 5.
 Leave the site together if safe to do so - 6.
 Inform any incoming workers (swing shift, incoming empty trucks etc.) not to come to the site - 7.
-Notify applicable authorities (RCMP, Provincial Emergency Program, BC Wildfire Branch, BC Hydro, Fortis, or other gas company, as applicable)
+Notify applicable authorities (RCMP, Provincial Emergency Program, BC Wildfire Branch, BC Hydro, Fortis (or other gas company) as applicable)

-FATALITY ERP
+Fatality ERP

 - 1. Approach the scene if safe - 2.
 Contact supervisor - 3.
-Secure the scene do not disturb the scene unless to make it safe - 4.
+Secure the scene -do not disturb the scene unless to make it safe - 4.
 Cover the body - 5.
 Notify the RCMP (911) or alternate number: - 6.
 Call WorkSafeBC at 1-888-621-7233 (Mon.-Fri.
 8:30-4:30pm) after hours 1-866-922-4357 - 7.
 Do not use any names over the radio - 8.
-Use secure method to communicate (e.g. satellite phone, cell phone, land line) if possible
+Use secure method to communicate (e.g. satellite phone, cell phone, land line) if possible.

-Tenure Health n and Saf ety Pla Tenure #

-FIRST AID PROCEDURE ERP
+First Aid Procedure ERP

-- 1. If you have a minor injury and can move without assistance, travel to or call the designated first aid attendant to arrange to meet at a specific location - 2.
-For minor wounds, breaks, strains: - 3.
-Call / radio 1st Aid Attendant to the scene - 4.
+- 1. If you have a minor injury and can move without assistance, travel to or call the designated first aid attendant to arrange to meet at a specific location. - 2.
+For minor wounds, breaks, strains:

+Call / radio 1st Aid Attendant to the scene.

 Ensure site is safe, then stabilize patient (provide first-aid), transport to hospital, if necessary.
-The 1st Aid Attendant does not have the authority to overrule a worker's decision to seek medical attention - 5.
-Advise office and hospital when you are on route - 6.
-If accident is the result of a motor vehicle accident, advise the RCMP
+The 1st Aid Attendant does not have the authority to overrule a workers' decision to seek medical attention.

-SER IS I NII IRV FRD SEN v JJI IVJU JNI ENF
+Advise office and hospital when you are on route.

+If accident is the result of a motor vehicle accident, advise the RCMP.

-- 1. Ensure site is safe, then stabilize (provide first-aid) and/or prepare patient for transport - 2.
-Call 911 if using a cellular phone, or call 1-800-for alternate emergency ambulance if using a satellite phone (as 911 may not reach the right place) - 3.
-Provide nature of injuries, location co-ordinates in UTM or longitude and latitude for landing site, and communication method to use on the way to the accident site - 4.
-If the 1st Aid Attendant thinks that air evacuation is required you must advise the communication center you've reached; if road evacuation is used, advise if you will be meeting the ambulance - 5.
-If evacuating by road provide the route to be travelled to the communication center Radio frequencies: - 6.
-If you cannot get out using phone services, then notify the appropriate Licensee Office using radio, and someone will arrange the emergency transport services for you - 7.
+SERIOUS INJURY ERP Ensure site is safe, then stabilize (provide first-aid) and/or prepare patient for transport Call 911 if using a cellular phone, or call 1-800 for alternate emergency ambulance if using a satellite phone (as 911 may not reach the right place); Provide nature of injuries, location co-ordinates in UTM or longitude and latitude for landing site, and communication method to use on the way to the accident site.
+If the 1st Aid Attendant thinks that air evacuation is required you must advise the communication center you've reached; if road evacuation is used, advise if you will be meeting the ambulance.
+If evacuating by road provide the route to be travelled to the communication center Radio frequencies: If you cannot get out using phone services, then notify the appropriate Licensee office using radio, and someone will arrange the emergency transport services for you.
 Stay in contact to relay additional information.
-If you cannot contact the Office using phone services or radio, try contacting any individual with radio or telephone access to relay the emergency to the Office or Ambulance - 8.
+If you cannot contact office using phone services or radio, try contacting any individual with radio or telephone access to relay the emergency to Office or Ambulance.
 If you cannot reach anyone by phone or radio, send someone on site to establish contact from a point where you can relay messages.
 If you do contact someone and help is on the way, stay in contact to provide emergency transport services with more details and receive instructions if required.